 Overview

-Rectal cancer is cancer that begins in the rectum.
+Rectal cancer is a kind of cancer that starts as a growth of cells in the rectum.
 The rectum is the last several inches of the large intestine.
-It starts at the end of the final segment of your colon and ends when it reaches the short, narrow passage leading to the anus.
+It starts at the end of the final segment of the colon and ends when it reaches the short, narrow passage known as the anus.

-Cancer inside the rectum (rectal cancer) and cancer inside the colon (colon cancer) are often referred to together as "colorectal cancer."
+Cancer inside the rectum and cancer inside the colon are often referred to together as colorectal cancer.

 While rectal and colon cancers are similar in many ways, their treatments are quite different.
-This is mainly because the rectum sits in a tight space, barely separated from other organs and structures.
-The tight space can make surgery to remove rectal cancer complex.
+This is mainly because the rectum is barely separated from other organs and structures.
+It sits in a tight space that can make surgery to remove rectal cancer complex.

 Symptoms